 How to Decide Between a Couch and a Sectional

 Deciding on a sectional vs. sofa might be one of the most debated questions when it comes to home decorating.
 Each side has its ardent fans and fervent opponents and we're not likely to settle the issue here.
-What we can do is provide you with a breakdown of the pros and cons for each to help you make an informed purchase.
+What we can do is provide you with a breakdown of the pros and cons of each to help you make an informed purchase.

 What's Better for a Smaller Space?

+Looking for the best fit for a smaller room or an apartment?
 Fans of sectionals say they win this one, hands down.
 The argument is that no other option packs as much seating per square inch of floor space.
 To get comparable seating with a sofa, you would need to add one or two side chairs or a loveseat, and the spacing required between the pieces would eat up all the real estate in the room.